EntityGraphQL/EntityGraphQL/README.md

 ```

 This sets up 1 end point:
-- `POST` at `/api/query` where the body of the post is the GraphQL query
+- `POST` at `/api/query` where the body of the post is a GraphQL query

 ### 3. Build awesome applications